Within Teamwork, you can create external companies on your site to represent different departments.

 Setting up companies as departments

-- Any person with permission to add people and companies, will go to the top level People section > Companies.
+Any person with permission to manage people and companies can go to the Companies subsection of the site-level People area.

 Tips for adding companies and users

 - Inviting individual users to your site.